-Your pillow is much more important to a restful sleep than you realize, and picking the best option for your sleep preference should be considered.
-Below are the firm pillow reviews of our hand picked choices, each of which we spent multiple nights with in various sleep positions.
+Your pillow is much more important to restful sleep than you realize, and picking the best option for your sleep preference should be considered.
+Below are the firm pillow reviews of our hand-picked choices, each of which we spent multiple nights within various sleep positions.

 Many of you may already be aware that your mattress firmness is directly related to your sleep comfort, and this varies depending on if you are a back, side, or stomach sleeper.
 Your sleep needs are also unique to your body weight, height, and shape- but the general rule of thumb is that side sleepers usually need a more plush, softer surface in order to help cradle hips and shoulders, and allow the spine to stay straight throughout the night.

 Back and stomach sleepers need more firm support to help uplift hips and shoulders to keep them from sinking and creating tension on the soft tissues of the back, and pulling the spine out of alignment.

 But what you may be unaware of is that even with the correct mattress, your posture may be being affected by your pillow choices.

 A side sleeper allows for a gap to occur between their shoulders and head, and this space should be properly supported in order to allow the soft tissues to relax, and let the spine fall naturally into position.

 Firm pillows with wide gusset help fill this space to cradle your head, and allow your neck to rest comfortably upon the material beneath.
 Side sleepers also often create pressure upon your knees, and a pillow placed between your knees can help alleviate this pressure, and help keep your spine aligned.